SHARE THIS ARTICLE

 As the name suggests, a private sale is a sale of goods that isn’t open to the general public.
 There are a number of ways that a private sale can be utilized to generate both more sales and a higher level of customer loyalty.

-A popular way of conducting a private sale is to open up certain prices only to a target audience, e.g. users who are registered with your business, possess a loyalty card, or have shown some other form of behavior you want to see more of.
+A popular way of conducting a private sale is to open up certain prices only to a target audience, e.g. users who are subscribers of your email marketing list, possess a loyalty card, or have shown some other form of behavior you want to see more of.

 Some retailers advertise a special offer as a private sale and ask customers to sign up in order to benefit from the advantages it brings.
 As well as potentially offering customers goods at a temporarily reduced price, a private sale can also be used to offer buyers exclusive access to new goods and/or services.